uwePhillPhelps/IAP-2024/Tutorials/Workshop 2.md

 ### Extending this further...

 * Could the aserveSleep() values still be related using + - * / ?
+* Could you use a variable that increases/decreases over time?
 * Maybe the aserveSleep() calls could be controlled using a MIDI CC message?
-* Could you use a variable that increases/decreases over time?
+This will be a similar principle as the amountOfLoops example above...

 ## Pixel fun